ratcave/ratcave/docs/tutorial3.rst

 Creating a Custom GLSL Shader
 -----------------------------

-Now, one thing fruitloop does automatically is use it's built-in **genShader** :py:class:`.Shader`, if none is specified.
+Now, one thing ratcave does automatically is use it's built-in **genShader** :py:class:`.Shader`, if none is specified.
 This is to make it easier to get started.
 Let's replace it with our own custom shader program, which simply positions the mesh in 3D space.

 Shader programs come in two types.  **Vertex Shaders** tell the graphics card where a vertex will appear on your screen.